Massage Doesn't Work

-As I sit here typing this I am eating a concoction of Greek yogurt, almond milk, steel cut oats, chia seeds and strawberries.
-It’s okay, but I am having the kind of week where I just want to dive face first into a plate of extra cheesy pizza and bread sticks.
-But, I am also trying to lose those 30 pounds that I’ve gained over the last couple of years and I know that pizza isn’t the answer.
+As I sit here typing this, I’m eating a concoction of Greek yogurt, almond milk, steel-cut oats, chia seeds, and strawberries.
+It’s okay, but I am having the kind of week where I want to dive face-first into a plate of extra cheesy pizza and breadsticks.
+But, I am also trying to lose those 30 pounds that I’ve gained over the last couple of years, and I know that pizza isn’t the answer.

 Just like massage.
-Things aren’t going to be fixed in one hour.
-Especially when you’ve had a problem for years.
+Things won't be fixed in one hour, especially when you’ve had a problem for years.

-When you think about it, can you put a price on being able to move your body without pain?
+When you think about it, can you put a price on moving your body without pain?
 (Or at the very least, with reduced pain?).

-Now I know this may seem a little ranty, but honestly, it’s frustrating to see so many people walking through life with pain, and think that that’s the norm.
-IT’S NOT.
-The problem is that your neuromuscular system has been sending these signals to your body for so long because you’ve been walking around in pain for so long that your body thinks this is how its supposed to be.
-Then you come in, get a massage, but then a couple of days later, things go back to ‘normal’.
+Now I know this may seem a little ranty, but honestly, it’s frustrating to see so many people walking through life with pain and think that that’s the norm.
+IT’S NOT NORMAL TO BE IN PAIN ALL THE TIME.
+The problem is that your neuromuscular system has been sending these signals to your body for so long because you’ve been walking around in pain for so long that your body thinks this is how it’s supposed to be.
+Then you come in, get a massage, but then things go back to ‘normal’ a couple of days later.
 Then you say that the massage didn’t work or didn’t last.

-When you are in pain, and you start coming in regularly (if it’s acute or chronic pain) I may make a recommendation to come in 1-2 times a week for several weeks.
+When you are in pain and start coming in regularly (if it’s acute or chronic pain), I may recommend coming in 1-2 times a week for several weeks.
 The purpose is to break down the tissues and fibers before they have a chance to regroup and form their next form of attack.
 It’s like working out.
-I am going to do my first Crossfit workout in 3+ years tomorrow.
-It’s going to be awful.
-I am going to be sore for DAYS.
-Because my body isn’t used to it.
-So it’s going to want to fight and seize up and everything is going to hurt.
-But, I’m going to go back for more, and eventually my body is going to get the memo that says “okay, this is what we are doing now, so lets adjust accordingly”.
+Getting back into a routine after a long period of inconsistency, I am going to be sore for DAYS.
+Because my body isn’t used to it, so it’s going to want to fight and seize up, and everything is going to hurt.
+But, I’m going to go back for more, and eventually, my body is going to get the memo that says, “okay, this is what we are doing now, so let’s adjust accordingly”.

 Say you come in because you’ve got frozen shoulder syndrome.
 (I just saw someone recently for this).
 It’s been bothering you for a year.
-We spend 60 minutes on it and you get an increase in your range of motion.
+We spend 60 minutes on it, and you get an increase in your range of motion.
 And you leave feeling good.
 Is that it?
 Is the pain gone?
 I’d bet my savings account that in a few days or a week, it’s going to go right back where it was.
 Why?
-Because your brain is so used to that wrong way of movement that it’s going to revert back to it.
-Now say you come in and get treated and then you come in 3-5 days later, maybe for just a 30 minute session, and then another 5 days after that, and maybe after that we stretch it out to 7 days.
-Things are feeling good but then you miss your next appointment and suddenly, the pain is back and your range of motion is limited.
+Because your brain is so used to that wrong way of movement that it’s going to revert to it.
+Now say you come in and get treated, and then you come in 3-5 days later, maybe for just a 30-minute session, and then another five days after that, and maybe after that, we stretch it out to 7 days.
+Things are feeling good, but then you miss your next appointment, and suddenly, the pain is back, and your range of motion is limited.
 Are you starting over from scratch?
-Not necessarily, but it might be a good idea to resume a twice weekly schedule for the next 2 weeks to give the body enough time to 1) chill the eff out and 2) send those signals to the brain that you’re in charge now and you’re changing things.
+Not necessarily, but it might be a good idea to resume a twice-weekly schedule for the next two weeks to give the body enough time to 1) chill the eff out and 2) send those signals to the brain that you’re in charge now and you’re changing things.

 So please, stop saying that massage doesn’t work if you only give it one chance.
-Instead, ask yourself if it’s worth it, if your health and wellness is worth it to make the time and financial investment to fix your problems.
+Instead, ask yourself if it’s worth it if your health and wellness are worth it to take the time and financial investment to fix your problems.